16 Jul 3 Questions to Find Your Purpose with Annette Sharpe

 Mitch Matthews: Awesome, we’ll put those links in with this episode as well.

-Annette Sharpe: Thanks you.
+Annette Sharpe: Thank you.

 Mitch Matthews: But Annette, thanks for doing what you do.
 You’re making the world a better place.